lrvick/lrvick/posts/20120224191558-Accessibly_Importing_vCards_From_QR_Codes.md

 Details on this issue can be found [here](http://code.google.com/p/android/issues/detail?id=9215&q=vcard&colspec=ID%20Type%20Status%20Owner%20Summary%20Stars)

-After much toying around I found that if you serve your VCF files with the following headers Android treat them as importable vCard files:
+After much toying around I found that if you serve your VCF files with the following headers, Android will treat them as importable vCard files:

     :::
     Content-Disposition: attachment;